hadley/adv-r/Function-operators.md

 * `base::Vectorise` converts a scalar function to a vector function. `Vectorize` takes a non-vectorised function and vectorises with respect to the arguments given in the `vectorise.args` parameter.
 This doesn't give you any magical performance improvements, but it is useful if you want a quick and dirty way of making a vectorised function.

-    An mildly useful extension of `sample` would be to vectorize it with respect to size: this would allow you to generate multiple samples in one call.
+    A mildly useful extension of `sample` would be to vectorize it with respect to size: this would allow you to generate multiple samples in one call.

     ```R
     sample2 <- Vectorize(sample, "size", SIMPLIFY = FALSE)